josiahpjking/DasGuptR/README.md

 Standardization and decomposition via Das Gupta's formulae can be achieved in R via the **DasGupt\_Npop()** function.

 Suitable data requires a column specifying the population (e.g., *year* in the reconv data), and a column for each of the factors we wish to include in the decomposition.
-For example, if we are interested in decomposing the *average number of reconvictions per offender* into the prevalence and frequency of reconviction, then the following (in red) will suffice:
+For example, if we are interested in decomposing the *average number of reconvictions per offender* into the prevalence and frequency of reconviction, then the first 3 columns of the following will suffice:

 <table>
 <thead>